eegg/school-policies-and-procedures/src/safeguarding.rst

   * we require:

     * 'enhanced' disclosure checks with the Criminal Records Bureau (excempt from the Rehabilitation of Offenders Act 1974)
+    * registration of the applicant with the Independent Safeguarding Authority
     * a minimum of two written references

   * we inform applicants for the above reasons, and allow them to challenge the information